floehopper/jamesmead.org/source/blog/2020-10-13-sending-webmentions-from-a-static-website.html.md

 * I'd also like to find a way to say thank you to [Aaron Parecki][] who built webmention.io and [Ryan Barrett][], [Kyle Mahan][], et al who built [brid.gy][].
 However, I can't see a way to do either and, indeed, the latter [explicitly say][brid.gy-cost] "We don't need donations, promise."

+*Update*: Chris Aldrich [responded to my last point][chris-aldrich-reply] (appropriately enough using a Webmention):

+> In the past, I’ve heard many of them say to make a donation or support the [IndieWeb Open Collective][] instead".
+And so I've just made a donation.
+Thanks for the pointer, Chris!

 [indieweb-ifying this website]: https://jamesmead.org/blog/2020-06-27-indieweb-ifying-my-personal-website
 [indiewebify.me guide]: https://indiewebify.me/